Visual Timeline: Mythology

 65 CE - 100 CE: The tales of the life and work of Jesus (gospels) composed.

-708 CE - 714 CE: The Kojiki written, a collection of oral myths forming the basis of the Shinto religion.
+712 CE: The Kojiki is written, a collection of oral myths forming the basis of the Shinto religion.

-720 CE: The Nihonshoki written, a collection of oral myths forming the basis of the Shinto religion.
+720 CE: The Nihon Shoki is written, a collection of oral myths forming the basis of the Shinto religion.

 807 CE: Imibe-no-Hironari writes the Kogoshui, a collection of oral myths forming the basis of the Shinto religion.